Fisheries Accounting: Integrating Stock Assessment

 Maximum sustainable yield and reference points

-For accounting purposes, the most directly relevant terms are MSY (which determines sustainable yield), BMSY (which determines the sustainability threshold for SDG 14.4.1), and depletion (which is calculated as the excess of catch over sustainable yield).
-The precautionary reference points (Blim, Bpa, Flim, Fpa) are management tools that inform fisheries governance rather than accounting entries, but they may be recorded as supplementary metadata in the asset account.
+For accounting purposes, the directly relevant terms are MSY (which determines sustainable yield), BMSY (which determines the sustainability threshold for SDG 14.4.1), and depletion (calculated as excess of catch over sustainable yield).
+Precautionary reference points (Blim, Bpa, Flim, Fpa) are management tools; they may be recorded as supplementary metadata in the asset account.

 SDG Target 14.4 specifically references MSY: "restore fish stocks in the shortest time feasible, at least to levels that can produce maximum sustainable yield as determined by their biological characteristics"[13].